nickwanhere/2021roadmap/seo/seo.md

 - URLs are those that can easily be read by humans
 - use the hyphen character (-) to separate words in a URL
 - on HTTPS to migrate to HTTP/2.
+- using structured data can help enable a rich snippet to be present, but does not guarantee it.

+## Audit

+- Crawlability
+- Indexed pages